 To receive a temporary fuel license, the applicant must:

-- Mail the original signed application to:
+An original signed application should later be mailed to:

 Florida Department of Revenue